maryreader/hpg-infant-health/README.md

 Instructions
 - Edit '#1 Birth registry data/00_master.do' to adjust the filepaths
-- Run '#1 Birth registry data/00_master.do'.
-This will automatically run all codes within the folder: These codes clean the birth registry data within the SRS environment and produce all relevant tables and figures in the main paper and in the supplementary material.
+- Run '#1 Birth registry data/00_master.do' within the ONS Secure Research Service (SRS).
+This will automatically run all codes within the folder.
+The codes clean the birth registry data and produce all relevant tables and figures in the main paper and in the supplementary material.
 - Edit '#2 Hospital data/00_master.do' to adjust the filepaths
-- Run '#2 Hospital data/00_master.do'.
+- Run '#2 Hospital data/00_master.do' within your NHS-Digital-approved secure server.
 These codes clean the hospital data and produce all relevant tables and figures in the main paper and in the supplementary material.
 - Edit '#3 Published data/00_Figure_S17.do' to adjust the filepaths
 - Run '#3 Published data/00_Figure_S17.do'.
 This will produce Figure S17, based on published administrative data on women's smoking status at delivery.